 Skip to main content

-Use Secrets
+Use secrets

 Never put passwords or API keys in UDF source.
 Add them in secrets management, then read them at runtime (for Snowflake, set names like SNOWFLAKE_USER and SNOWFLAKE_PASSWORD there—see Databases).